cedar-policy/rfcs/text/0061-functions.md

 ### Validation and Analysis

 The validator typechecks macros at use-sites via inlining.
+In particular, when validating a policy, all macro calls are replaced as described in the evaluation semantics above, prior to validating the policy.

-This means that macros can be polymorphic.
+This approach means that macros that are defined but never used will not be validated.
+It also means that macros can be polymorphic.
 For example, one could write the following, where `eq` is used in the first instance with a pair of entities, and in the second instance with a pair of strings.
 ```
 def eq(?a, ?b) ?a == ?b ;